Coronavirus (COVID-19) and cancer

 I have cancer but I don't have a weakened immune system

-If you don't have a weakened immune system, you should follow guidance for the rest of the population.
+If you don't have a weakened immune system, you should follow the guidance for the rest of the population.
 This can help to reduce your risk of catching and spreading the coronavirus.

 I’ve had cancer and finished treatment.
 Am I at risk from coronavirus?